jtobin/jtobin.github.io/_posts/2016-01-08-ad-via-recursion-schemes.md

 defined has no notion of sharing, and thus the expressions will blow up à la `diff` (to see what I mean, try printing the analogue of `diff bigExpression` in GHCi).
-This could probably be mitigated by [incorporating sharing into the embedded language](http://jtobin.ca/sharing-in-haskell-edsls) in some way, but that's a topic for another post.
+This could probably be mitigated by [incorporating sharing into the embedded language](sharing-in-haskell-edsls) in some way, but that's a topic for another post.

 Anyway, a catamorphism will do the trick: